gvwilson/sensibleadventures/nardica/nardica.md

 he continued,
 "There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Paddington South.
-Half of it's still under the ice, but there's been enough melt to expose the entrance and some of the upper works."
+It was originally buried under a couple of hundred meters of ice, but there's been enough melt to expose the entrance."

-The governor's fingers drummed on his thighs for a moment.
+The governor's fingers drummed on his thighs as he queried Rothera's core.
 "All right, there's a base,"
-he said as Rothera's core confirmed what Wales had said.
+he said as the core confirmed Wales' information.
-"But there are a lot of old buildings lying around these days.
+"But sometimes it seems as though everybody who was anybody built some kind of secret lab down here.
 What makes this one special?"

-"It was never really a research base."
+"It was never really a lab.
+Or at least, not just a lab."
-Wales glanced at Doctor Johel.
+Wales locked eyes with Doctor Johel.
 "It was a backup ground station for the Niobium network.
+And as far as I can tell,
-And it's still functional."
+it's still functional."

-"You're lying,"
+"That's ridiculous,"
 Doctor Johel said,
 as calmly as if she ordering a cup of tea.
-"Governor, he---"
+"Governor,
+I was part of the last team that tried to reactivate Niobium.
+I spent years digging into the records, and there was no hint in any of them of a backup station."

-The governor shushed her with a wave.
+The governor raised a hand to interrupt her.
-"Convince me," he said curtly.
+"Convince me," he ordered Wales.

 Wales closed his eyes
 and reeled off a list of coordinates.